Last update: 12 Dec, 2022

 After two quiet years on the coast and islands, visitors from across the globe are once again choosing to spend their holidays soaking in a bit of “la dolce vita” on Capri and the Amalfi Coast.
-The area is very busy with visitors through the end of October, but this is the season of unpredictable weather so make sure you have a backup plan just in case the skies turn dark.
+The area is still quite visited in the winter months, but this is the season of unpredictable weather so make sure you have a backup plan just in case the skies turn dark.

 We’ve put together some tips and suggestions for planning your vacation on Capri and the Amalfi Coast for fall so your time here is seamless and stress-free.

-One of the biggest inconveniences during a fall visit is managing getting around by sea when the weather conditions are wet and the water is choppy, causing many ferry routes to be cancelled.
+One of the biggest inconveniences during a fall visit is getting around by sea when the weather conditions are wet and the water is choppy, causing many ferry routes to be canceled.
 Here are our tips, honed from years of getting to and from the island in all seasons:

-First, the bad news: traffic on the Sorrentine Coast and the Amalfi Coast is at its peak and public transportation is often overcrowded and running behind schedule.
-Heavy rains in the fall months only make this situation worse and the coastal road is often closed after thunderstorms due to falling rocks and landslides.
+Traffic on the Sorrentine Coast and the Amalfi Coast is always a bit tricky and public transportation is often unreliable and running behind schedule.
+Heavy rains in the winter months only make this situation worse and the coastal road is often closed after storms due to falling rocks and landslides.

 Here are some tips:

 The Circumvesuviana is a local commuter rail line that connects Naples and Sorrento; it generally runs on time and there are frequent departures.
-Keep in mind, however, that it is often overcrowded so you may have to stand much of the way (about an hour) and there is no air conditioning on most trains.
+Keep in mind, however, that it is often overcrowded so you may have to stand much of the way (about an hour).
 It’s an easy way to make the shorter trip between Sorrento and Pompeii, but is not a great option to travel between Sorrento and Naples, especially if you have bags with you.
-Opt instead for the Campania Express, the tourist train that runs on the same line but has air conditioning and is less crowded.
-There are fewer departures, however.
+Opt instead for the Campania Express, the tourist train that runs on the same line but is faster and less crowded.
+There are fewer departures during the winter season, however.

 Circumvesuviana and Campania Express Train Schedules

-Skip the bus and take the ferry from Positano to Sorrento in the afternoon; in the morning, you can easily find room on the buses departing from Sorrento and headed to the coast.
+Skip the bus and take the ferry from Positano to Sorrento in the afternoon; in the morning, you can easily find room on the buses departing from Sorrento and heading to the coast.

 Amalfi Coast Bus Schedules